grame-cncm/faustcourse/session5/content.md

 process = os.osc(440);
 ```

-Let's follow the same steps as previously and let's generate the octave code
+Let's follow the same steps as previously to create an `osc` command line
-from the Faust file containing the first 1000 samples:
+application.
+Then let's generate the octave code from the Faust file containing
+the first 1000 samples:

 ```
 ./osc -n 1000 > osc.m